Marketing mix theory, first coined by E. Jerome McCarthy in the 1960s, is one of the basics of marketing for anyone to run a successful business.

 Marketing mix is the set of tactics a business use to promote and sell its products in the market.
 These tactics range from developing the product, deciding its price and places where it will be sold, to deciding its communication and promotional strategies.

 Product mix refers to the mix of all the products present in the company for sale.
-(Just like the coca cola example above.
+(Just like the Coca-Cola example.
 All the 3500+ products constitute the product mix of the company.)

 Every product has a definite life cycle.
 A life cycle of the product constitute different stages a product undergoes from the time it was first thought to the time it is finally removed from the market.